top of page

 How much time do I need to practise?

-At the beginning of your TRE® journey, I recommend practising the full warm-up sequence.
-This usually takes around 20 minutes.
+In the beginning practising the full sequence of exercises typically takes around 20 minutes.

-As your body becomes more familiar with the process, you may no longer need the full warm-up and can move more quickly into the tremoring phase on the mat.
+As your body becomes more familiar with the process, you may find you can move more easily into the tremoring phase.

-There are no hard rules, but many people tremor for around four to ten minutes, followed by two minutes of rest to allow the body to integrate, this means simply lying on the mat and relaxing.
+There are no fixed rules, many people tremor for a few minutes, followed by a short period of rest to allow the body to integrate.

-Some people practise daily, others every few days or whenever they feel the need to release tension.
+Some people practise regularly, others return to it as and when they feel the need to release.

 A woman (Sylvia, the TRE Provider) is lying on a yellow yoga mat in a light-filled room.
 Sylvia is wearing a teal long-sleeved top and dark blue, tight gym trousers.